PreetDudhat/PreetDudhat/README.md

 - 📫 How to reach me **preet.dudhat27@gmail.com**

+- 🤖 I love working with data and exploring the power of cloud platforms to solve complex problems.
+My interests in data science and cloud computing have led me to pursue exciting projects, both in and out of the classroom.

+- 🎨 When I'm not coding or analyzing data, I love to express my creativity through photo and video art.
+I find that exploring my artistic side is a great way to unwind and balance out my technical work.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/preet dudhat" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="preet dudhat" height="30" width="40" /></a>